The Giant Swallowtail is one of the largest butterflies

 The chrysalis is brown with dark markings and patches

 of green, resembling a piece of wood.
-The upper half is
+The

 suspended by a silk girdle.
 The bottom is attached to a little silk button on a